 learn more about FamilyTree DNA and the owners Bennett Greenspan and Max Blankfeld,

 FTDNA-Bennett and Max

 site.
-The Ancestor Chart should go back as far as possible on your Boon/e line
+The Ancestor Chart should go back as far as is known on your Boon/e line

 that has been documented and include as many

-birth and death dates, places and maiden names for the spouses as possible.
+birth and death dates, places and maiden names for the spouses as is known.
 It is not necessary to include dates for living persons, only for the

 deceased.
 If you have a printed computer copy of your pedigree, that will be sufficient and appreciated.

 Application and Ancestor Chart to: